isomerpages/moe-eastspringpri/_about-us/Contact Us.md

 <br>
 **Enquiry / Feedback**

 Please mention your child's name and class in your message if your enquiry pertains to your child.
-Fill up the form&nbsp;[here](http://forms.cwp.sg/eastspringpri/Form32GO9).
+Kindly email us at [esps@moe.edu.sg](esps@moe.edu.sg)